 (Deep) Learn a Neural Net For Greater Good!

-During this talk, we will walk through a live-coding practicum (in a Jupyter Notebook slideshow).
-We will implement a feed-forward, fully-connected neural net in "numpy", initially training it via a for-loop to demonstrate core concepts, and then codify the neural network as an object-oriented style classifier with which one can fit and predict on one’s own data.
+At the heart of this talk: We walk through a live-coding practicum (in a Jupyter Notebook slideshow) in which we implement a feed-forward, fully-connected neural net in "numpy", initially training it via a for-loop to demonstrate core concepts, and finally codifying the NN as an object-oriented style classifier with which one can fit & predict on one’s own data.

 This talk caters to those with an intermediate math background (some exposure to calculus -- though perhaps many, many years ago), and some experience with Python.